w3c/vc-di-bbs/EXPLAINER.md

 high-level functions that work within the issuer, holder, verifier model.
 Specifically, an issuer uses the BBS Sign function to create a cryptographic value known as a "BBS signature" which is used in signing the original credential.
-A holder, on receipt of a credential signed with BBS, then verifies the credential with the BBS Verify function.
+A holder, on receipt of a credential signed with BBS, can then verify the credential with the BBS Verify function.

 The holder then chooses information to selectively disclose from the received